Noble-Lab/casanovo/docs/getting_started.md

 ```
 ![`casanovo configure --help`](images/configure-help.svg)

-When using Casanovo to sequence peptides from mass spectra or evaluate a previous model's performance, you can change some of the parameters in this file, indicated with "(I)" in the file.
+When using Casanovo to sequence peptides from mass spectra or evaluate a previous model's performance, you can change some of the parameters in the first section of this file.
-The other parameters will not have an effect unless you are training a new Casanovo model.
+Parameters in the second section will not have an effect unless you are training a new Casanovo model.

 ### Download model weights